debrawolford/treat-your-pup/README.md

 ## UX Design

-<a href="https://github.com/debrawolford/treat-your-pup/blob/master/assets/ux-design/ux-design-for-treat-your-pup.pdf">Click here </a> to see the wireframes for this project.
+<a href="https://github.com/debrawolford/treat-your-pup/tree/master/assets/ux-design/Wireframes">Click here </a> to see all the wireframes for this project.

 <a href="https://github.com/debrawolford/treat-your-pup/blob/master/assets/ux-design/ux-design-for-treat-your-pup.pdf">Click here </a> to read the complete UX Design report for this project.
 Below is a shorter summary of the UX Design report.